-Beyond California, the certified portions of the Working Forest Fund and other certified parcels consist of properties totaling 272,104 acres in Alabama, Georgia, Maine, Maryland, Mississippi, New Hampshire, New York, North Carolina, South Carolina, Texas, Virginia, Pennsylvania, Vermont, West Virginia, Tennessee, and Wisconsin.
+Beyond California, the certified portions of the Working Forest Fund and other certified parcels consist of properties totaling 324,877 acres in Alabama, Georgia, Maine, Maryland, Minnesota, Mississippi, New Hampshire, New York, North Carolina, South Carolina, Texas, Virginia, Pennsylvania, Vermont, West Virginia, and Tennessee.

-The Conservation Fund's SFI Program is managed by Brian Schneider, Forest Operations Manager.
+The Conservation Fund's SFI Program is managed by Brian Schneider, Forest Operations Manager and Jenna Schreiber, Forest Operations Manager.

-The audit was performed by NSF in September, and October by an audit team headed by Tucker Watts, NSF Lead Auditor, and Stephan Bergman, Auditor.
+The audit was performed by NSF in September, and October 2021 by an audit team headed by Tucker Watts, SFI Lead Auditor, and Michelle Matteo, FSC Lead Auditor.
 Audit team members fulfill the qualification criteria for conducting audits contained in SFI 2015-2019 Standards and Rules, Section 9 - Procedures and Auditor Qualifications and Accreditation.

-The objective of the audit was to assess conformance of the firm's SFI Program to the requirements of the SFI 2015-2019 Standard and Rules, Section 2 - Forest Management.
+The objective of the audit was to assess conformance of the organization's SFI Program to the requirements of the SFI 2015-2019 Standard and Rules, Section 2 - Forest Management.

 The scope of the audit included forest management operations.
 Forest practices that were the focus of field inspections included those that have been under active management over the planning period of the past 3 years.
 In addition, practices conducted earlier were also reviewed as appropriate (regeneration and BMP issues, for example), SFI obligations to promote sustainable forestry practices, to seek legal compliance, and to incorporate continual improvement systems were also within the scope of the audit.